SylviaOne/Repo-hub/README.md

-## What kind of music do mummy's like?
-Rap
+## How do you make a 'one' disappear?
+You add a 'g' and it's 'gone'